 Here are some tips to land a guest post or print interview to promote your book:

 - Browse publication websites to see if they allow guest submissions or interview pitches.

 - Search for a contact page and find a way to send a cold pitch

 - Use HARO (Help A Reporter Out), where you can contribute to exclusive stories that reporters and journalists are in need of

 Even if you’ve never had a print interview before, following these steps will get local publications and blogs excited to promote your new book.

 You scored a press interview!
 Now practice how to sound like a pro author with these steps (even if your voice is cracking from nerves)

 Print interviews are a little more relaxed than TV or radio spots, but you still have a finite amount of time to get your message across.
 In this platform, it’s okay to be more direct and sell yourself.
-Hit on the best selling points of your book to get readers interested.
+Hit on the best selling points of your book to get potential readers interested.

 Plan Your Hooks

 You need to have some print-friendly “sound bites” to intrigue your audience.